+- Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location

+See in to cos ambulatory surgical center, hospital - See "Outpatient Surgery" earlier in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting. - Consultation, diagnosis, and treatment by a specialist - \$0 copay for each Medicare-covered specialist visit. - Prior Authorization may be required.

+• Other health care professionals

-Services that are covered for you What you must pay when you get these services • Consultation, diagnosis, and treatment by a specialist \$25 copay for each Medicare-covered specialist visit.
-Prior Authorization may be required .
-Other health care professionals \$0 copay for services received from other healthcare professionals in a PCP's office. \$25 copay for services received from other healthcare professionals in all other locations.
-Prior Authorization may be required . • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment \$25 copay for Medicare-covered hearing services.
-Prior Authorization may be required .
-Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual and Group Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual and Group Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual and Group Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training.
+- \$0 copay for each visit to other healthcare professionals in a Tier 1 primary care office. \$0 copay for each visit to other health care professionals in a Tier 1 specialist's office. \$50 copay for each visit to other healthcare professionals in a Tier 2 primary care office. \$0 copay for each visit to other health care professionals in a Tier 2 specialist's office.
+Prior Authorization may be required. - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - \$0 copay for Medicare-covered hearing services.

+Prior Authorization may be required. - Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual and Group Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual and Group Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual and Group Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training. - \$0 copay for virtual visit services performed through Teladoc .

 You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+If you choose to get one of Please note: The \$0 copay above, only applies when services are received from Teladoc.
+If you receive in-person or telemedicine services from a network provider and not the virtual visit vendor, you will pay the cost these services by telehealth, you must use a network provider who offers the service by telehealth.

 Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
-Covered services include general medical, behavioral health, dermatology, and more. \$0 copay for virtual visit services performed through Teladoc .
-Please note: The \$0 copay above, only applies when services are received from Teladoc .
-If you receive in-person or telemedicine services from a network provider and not the virtual visit vendor, you will pay the cost shares listed for those providers, as outlined within this benefit chart (e.g., if you receive telehealth services from your PCP, you will pay the PCP cost share).
-Prior Authorization may be required.
+Covered services include general medical, behavioral health, dermatology, and more.

 A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
-Certain types of
+Certain types of visits may require internet and a camera-enabled device.